Texas-Robotics-Academy/markdown/2021/programming_functions.md

 # Functions

 A **function** is a group of instructions.

-Usually, functions are used to organize code by breaking long programs into shorter functions that together make up the composition of the longer program.
+Functions are used to organize code by writing shorter functions that can be used in longer programs.

-We might have a `getLetter` function that asks the user for a lowercase letter, or an `averageNumbers` function that averages a list of numbers.

-Functions allow code to be **modular** --- write a function once, and use that function many times.

 ## Defining a Function